Susanna and the Elders in art: Depictions

 Portrayals in paintings through the end of the 18th century, with few departures, tend to portray Susanna as making little protest and sometimes seeming to appear acquiescent.

 During the Renaissance period there was an increased interest in and production of nudes, which had fallen out of interest during the Middle Ages.
 Production of paintings featuring naked women increased.
 Typical representations show Susanna protesting being watched mildly or not at all.
 Portrayals of the scene during this period typically emphasized the elders' point of view—the voyeurism they enjoyed, their anticipation of sex—and did not address Susanna's distress except to occasionally picture her with her eyes cast to heaven in a plea for help.
 Norma Broude called these and the similar depictions in Renaissance art blatant distortions of the biblical Susanna.

+Goitrous neck motif

+A 2026 review by Joselv Albano and Janelle Lara Mirhan argued that a number of depictions from the Renaissance, Mannerist, and Baroque periods of Susanna and the Elders present Susanna with an enlarged or "goitrous" neck (see goitre).
+In their review of 27 paintings, the authors suggested that this feature may reflect a combination of endemic iodine deficiency in some artists' regions, the spread of stylistic conventions across schools in Europe, and period ideals linking a rounded neck with feminine beauty and virtue.
+They further argued that the motif may have helped artists visually reinforce Susanna's beauty and righteousness.